 We are so lucky to have two facility dogs that come to school, almost every day.
 Did you know that the research shows therapy dogs can reduce stress physiologically (cortisol levels) and increase attachment responses that trigger oxytocin – a hormone that increases trust in humans.

-The benefits of having therapy dogs in the classroom include:
+There are many benefits of having therapy dogs in the classroom.

 Mocha is a registered therapy dog that was trained through Paws-4-Autism.
 He spends most of his day with the High School Students because he lives with Mrs. Langhus.
 Students throughout the building can take breaks with Mocha when they are feeling overwhelmed or having big feelings.